UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     Like all other AI models, Whisper too hallucinates while transcribing or translating. ie, "make-up" words or even sentences, resulting in misinterpretation or misrepresentation of the speaker.

 ??? info "Quality of transcriptions/ translations and audio formats"

+    Transcriptions (error rate):

+    - Swedish: ~10%
+    - English: ~5%
-    Transcriptions (error rate):-  Swedish: ~10% , English: ~5% , English with heavy accent: ~ 20%
+    - English with heavy accent: ~ 20%

+    Translations:

-    Translations:- Any to English: "DeepL" level performance.
+    - Any to English: "DeepL" level performance.
 Slightly better than google translate.

     Supported file types: mp3, mp4, mpeg, mpga, m4a, wav, webm and wma.

-    Quality as a factor of duration of recordings:-
+    Quality as a factor of duration of recordings:

-    A few minutes: Excellent
+    - A few minutes: Excellent
-    A few minutes to an hour: Excellent at the beginning, then detoriates.
+    - A few minutes to an hour: Excellent at the beginning, then detoriates.
-    An hour or more: Excellent at the beginning, then detoriates.
+    - An hour or more: Excellent at the beginning, then detoriates.

-    Quality as a factor of noise and count of speakers:- 2 speakers: Excellent
+    Quality as a factor of noise and count of speakers:

+    - 2 speakers: Excellent
-    Background noise: Good
+    - Background noise: Good
-    2+ speakers: Very Good
+    - 2+ speakers: Very Good
-    Conversational overlap: Average.
+    - Conversational overlap: Average.
 Difficulty disambiguating speakers.
-    Long silences: Good.
+    - Long silences: Good.
 Might repeat sentences and get stuck in loop.

     Whisper also tries to give separate sentences for different speakers.
 But it is not guaranteed.